 Application Segmentation

 Policies control network access between servers, also called east-west network traffic.
-This type of segmentation is often used to achieve the requirements of various standards where access to an application and its network resources must be restricted and granted only on a need-to-know basis for the purposes of preserving the integrity and confidentiality of sensitive data, such as protected health information (PHI) or credit card and banking details.
+This type of segmentation is often used to achieve the requirements of various standards where access to an application and its network resources must be restricted and granted only on a need-to-know basis for the purpose of preserving the integrity and confidentiality of sensitive data, such as protected health information (PHI) or credit card and banking details.

 Process-Based Segmentation